marijnh/Eloquent-JavaScript/03_functions.md

 {{indexsee "curly braces", braces}}
 {{index [braces, "function body"], block, [syntax, function], "function keyword", [function, body], [function, "as value"], [parentheses, arguments]}}

 A function is created with an expression that starts with the keyword `function`.
 Functions have a set of _((parameter))s_ (in this case, only `x`) and a _body_, which contains the statements that are to be executed when the function is called.
-The function body of a function created this way must always be wrapped in braces, even when it consists of only a single ((statement)).
+The body of a function created this way must always be wrapped in braces, even when it consists of only a single ((statement)).

 {{index "roundTo example"}}